rosiedeng1/SVGLogoMakerNode/README.md

 ![logo.svg]: This is the logo generated based on your answers
 ![ShapesTest]: Run a test for your shapes that returns a specific string and shape color by running npm run test and see if your tests pass

+## Credits

+ASKBCS was a source of guidance on a few questions on this assignment

 ## License

 Please refer to the LICENSE in the repo